vivekuppal/transcribe/README.md

 ![Screenshot](assets/Screenshot.png)

 ## ![Alt text](assets/on-demand-service-48.png) On Demand Features ![Alt text](assets/on-demand-service-48.png) ##
-We build on demand features for a fee.
+We develop mutually beneficial on demand features.

 Create an issue in the repo to request on demand features.